Tunisia: Government and politics

 The number of legalized political parties in Tunisia has grown considerably since the revolution.
 There are now over 100 legal parties, including several that existed under the former regime.
 During the rule of Ben Ali, only three functioned as independent opposition parties: the PDP, FDTL, and Tajdid.
 While some older parties are well-established and can draw on previous party structures, many of the 100-plus parties extant as of February 2012 are small.

 Rare for the Arab world, women held more than 20% of seats in the country's pre-revolution bicameral parliament.
 In the 2011 constituent assembly, women held between 24% and 31% of all seats.
 Tunisia is included in the European Union's European Neighbourhood Policy (ENP), which aims at bringing the EU and its neighbours closer.
-On 23 November 2014 Tunisia held its first presidential election following the Arab Spring in 2011.
+On 23 November 2014, Tunisia held its first presidential election following the Arab Spring in 2011.
 The Tunisian legal system is heavily influenced by French civil law, while the law of personal status is based on Islamic law.
 Sharia courts were abolished in 1956.

 A Code of Personal Status was adopted shortly after independence in 1956, which, among other things, gave women full legal status (allowing them to run and own businesses, have bank accounts, and seek passports under their own authority).
 The code outlawed the practices of polygamy and repudiation and a husband's right to unilaterally divorce his wife.
 Further reforms in 1993 included a provision to allow Tunisian women to transmit citizenship even if they are married to a foreigner and living abroad.
 The Law of Personal Status is applied to all Tunisians regardless of their religion.
 The Code of Personal Status remains one of the most progressive civil codes in North Africa and the Muslim world.
 On 25 May 2022, President Kais Saied issued a decree for change of constitution by 25 July.
-The referendum was held that day to a low turnout of 30% of voters, the overwhelming majority of whom accepted the new constitution, strengthening significantly the presidential power.
+The referendum was held that day to a low turnout of 30% of voters, the overwhelming majority of whom accepted the new constitution, strengthening significantly the presidential powers.
+Maghreb countries have toughened their tone towards Europe recently.

 Foreign relations

 Tunisia maintains diplomatic relations with over 160+ countries.
 Former President Zine El Abidine Ben Ali has maintained its long-time policy of seeking good relations with the West, while playing an active role in Arab and African regional bodies.
-President Habib Bourguiba took a nonaligned stance but emphasized close relations with Europe, Pakistan, and the United States.
+President Habib Bourguiba took a nonaligned stance but emphasized close relations with the European Union, Pakistan, and the United States.